AiziChen/SObj/README.md

 3. Convert typescript to javascript
 > tsc -lib es6 SObj.ts

-## What is differences between JSON and SObj?
+## What are differences between JSON and SObj?
 They are the same pointing that use to transmit the data/objects.
 ## What about SObj, instead of JSON?
 1. SObj is smaller than JSON.